 - I am a heavy drinker, is it a waste of time to do the liver detox?

-- How do I avoid chucks of garlic in my morning drink?
+- How do I avoid chunks of garlic and strands of ginger in my morning drink?

-- Since this is a detox, if we use non-organic veggies does this put the chemicals back in that we are trying to squeeze out?
+- If I use non-organic veggies, does this put the chemicals back in that I am trying to squeeze out?

 - Do we skin the potatoes for the Potassium Broth?

-- Can I continue to take my regular supplements during the liver detox?
+- Can I continue to take my regular healthy supplements during the liver detox?

-- I am Hypoglycemic/Diabetic, can I still do this detox?
+- I am Hypoglycemic/Diabetic, can I still do the liver detox?

 - Can I use olive oil with my salad?

-- I didn’t notice anything on this detox, is that good or bad?
+- I didn’t notice anything on this liver detox, is that good or bad?

 - I did not see stones in the toilet, why is that?